sweetbbak/Containers-for-dummies/README.md

 In this case we also create a new Namespace for the container so that the processes are isolated as well.

+---

+## Wrapping up

-In the most simplest terms a `Container` is a directory that pretends to be a linux `/` root folder... and we ask the Linux Kernel "Hey, bro can you treat this folder as a `root` directory and give that baby a shiny new namespace/pid namespace/mount namespace to frolick and play in?" and Linus Torvalds is personally like, "Yea, dude.
+In the most simplest terms a `Container` is a directory that pretends to be a linux `/` root folder...

+Then, we ask the Linux Kernel:
+"Hey, bro can you treat this folder as a `root` directory and give that baby a shiny new namespace/pid namespace/mount namespace to frolick and play in?"

+and Linus Torvalds is personally like,
+"Yea, dude.
 I got you fam.
 You are now chilling in a new root."

 We have "Changed root's" so to speak... wait a minute Ch..ange root?
 Ch-root?
 CHROOT!
 CHROOT!
 CHROOT!

+---

 This has been a lesson on containers from a complete noob dumbass.
 Thanks for coming to my Ted Talk.